-Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days weekend what it is across Canada.
+Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days celebration what it is across Canada.
 Vrunda Upadhyay moved from Mumbai to Regina in July 2019 and quickly jumped feet-first into the local arts and culture scene.
 We asked Vrunda to share more about her experience as both a newcomer to the community and a first-time Culture Days organizer.
 Get to know Vrunda below.

 Tell us a bit about your life story: where are you from and when did you come to Canada?